SunilPatel1989/n8n-demo-pr/README.md

 This is an awesome repository for an n8n demo.

-This is a sample brach for check n8n PR Automation.
+This is a sample branch to test n8n PR automation.